ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: DISCUSSION AND CONCLUSION

-\textbf{Limitations:} Right-rotationally invariant designs may on occasion have difficulty modeling distributions with feature covariances that are much more complicated than those covered in Section~\ref{sec:numericals}, especially when the spectrum is not dominated by a few top eigenvectors.
-Finding ways to account for different types of feature covariance in data using these designs would naturally increase the broader applicability of our method.
+\textbf{Limitations:} The well-specification assumption (\ref{item:scaling-matrix}) is crucial and seems more difficult to relax for our designs than in the i.i.d.~case due to the global dependence structure.
+Right-rotationally invariant designs have difficulty modeling distributions with feature covariances that are much more complicated than those covered in Section~\ref{sec:numericals}, especially when the spectrum is not dominated by eigenvalues.
+Finding ways to account for different types of feature covariance in data using these designs would naturally increase the broader applicability of our method, such as by modeling the design as $\bl{X} = \bl{Q}^\top \bl{D} \bl{O} \bs\Sigma^{1/2}$ and extending our analysis.
+Finally, as mentioned in Section~\ref{sec:intro}, our results focus on ridge regression, though we believe similar results for other penalties can be obtained.